davermurray/mf-trees/README.md

 # mf-trees

-Repository for work using feature importance in Tree-based ML algorithms on finding potential monitoring locations in a groundwater basin.
-The code is based on an idealized basin.
+Repository for working with Tree-based ML algorithms on finding potential monitoring locations in a groundwater basin using the inherent tree feature importance.

 We use the USGS MODFLOW-2005 model to generate synthetic hydraulic head a nd streamflow values for testing.
 We use <i>flopy</i> to generate inputs and run the MODFLOW model.
 The code for this is in the mf_notebooks folder.
 There are 3 scenarios: a simple steady state run, a transient scenario with constant pumping, and a transient scenario with seasonal pumping.